poytoy/eyeriss/README.md

 # eyeriss
-Multicasting is not fix to inject row in the same clock cycle
+Multicasting is not fix yet to inject row in the same clock cycle